Fourth Avenue Residences

 The master bedroom is averaged sized, very in keeping with the trends of apartments nowadays.
 Once you have a queen/king bed you will not have much room to move around.
 Since it’s a one-bedroom apartment, the toilet is accessible from both the master bedroom and the living area.

 With the living room size, you cannot really expect to have a full-sized couch and dining set.
 As we said earlier, the one-bedroom size and layout is what you will expect from a modern development in Singapore, so no real surprises here.

 Again, the 2 bedroom layout and size of the Fourth Avenue Residences is very standard fare.

 We really like the ID here, it is really modern and premium looking.
 The glossy white cabinets of the kitchen will come with the development, our only concern is that it might stain or get yellowish in the long run.

-With the open kitchen in the 2 bedroom, don’t expect to do much heavy duty cooking.
+With the open kitchen in the 2 bedrooms, don’t expect to do much heavy-duty cooking.
 If you do have to deep fry stuff, you can always open the door and balcony to let the air flow through.